 Rules regarding your eligibility to sublet

-Regardless of whether your flat is a BTO flat or a resale flat, the MOP is five years; however, if you own a resale flat purchased before 30 August 2010, you’re looking at a shorter MOP of three years.
+Regardless of whether your flat is a BTO flat or a resale flat, the MOP is five years.
+However, if you own a resale flat purchased before 30 August 2010, you’re looking at a shorter MOP of three years.

-Rules regarding your subtenants
+Rules regarding your tenants

-Secondly, all sublets need to fall between the minimum lease period of six months and the maximum lease period of 18 months (if your sub-tenant is Malaysian, the maximum lease period is increased to 36 months instead).
+Secondly, all sublets need to fall between the minimum lease period of six months with maximum lease period of 24 months (if your tenant is Malaysian, the maximum lease period is increased to 36 months instead).

 The non-citizen quota states that only 8% of a neighbourhood’s residents can be non-citizens, and only 11% of the occupants in a block can be non-citizens (with Malaysians being exempt from this rule).

-Last but not least, sub-tenants are not allowed to be tenants or owners of other HDB flats unless they are divorced or legally separated, or owners who are eligible to sublet their whole flat.
+Last but not least, tenants are not allowed to be tenants or owners of other HDB flats unless they are divorced or legally separated (in this case only one party can rent a HDB flat from another flat owner), or owners who are eligible to sublet their whole flat.

 Additional taxes borne by landlords

 Where property tax is concerned, you’ll be taxed at lower owner-occupier tax rates if you’re sub-letting out your rooms whilst still staying in the same apartment.
-Make sure that you get your sub-tenant or agent to stamp the rental agreement as “partially let” instead of “wholly let”, so that your owner-occupier tax rate will not be withdrawn.
+Make sure that you get your tenant or agent to stamp the rental agreement as “partially let” instead of “wholly let”, so that your owner-occupier tax rate will not be withdrawn.

 However, if you’re sub-letting out the entire apartment, you’ll be taxed at a higher rate (10% of your home’s Annual Value, or AV).
 AVs are calculated according to IRAS’s assessment of the recent rental rates for various HDB flats.

 In addition to property tax, landlords are also liable to pay additional income tax based on the amount of rental income they earn.

 Things to take note of when looking for tenants

-Ideally, your sub-tenant should have a stable job and be willing to commit to a long term lease.
+Ideally, your tenant should have a stable job and be willing to commit to a long term lease.
 Make sure you also check up on his/her references, and ask to speak to his/her previous landlords to get a better picture of what you can expect.